techTutorialsYTube/backend-strip-react-native/README.md

 This is just a starter repo for stripe backend integration.
 Check out the video for the code

+## Firestore service key for admin access

+You need to create a private key from firebase.
+Goto project settings --> service accounts --> click on `Generate new private key`.
+Place the downloaded file under `src/files/` folder with name `service_key.json`

 ## Running

 For compiling ts to js use.